linode/docs/docs/tools-reference/tools/load-testing-with-siege.md

 ##Run Siege

-To run Siege with the default settings input the following command, replacing `www.example.com` with your domain name or IP address.
+To run Siege with the default settings, input the following command, replacing `www.example.com` with your domain name or IP address:

 	siege www.example.com